ManjinderUNCC/DSBA6188-Homework3/README.md

 You will also need to obtain a Fireworks API key from [here](https://fireworks.ai/)

+ChatGPT was also used to help explain and write code.
+It is a requirement to have human intervention when using ChatGPT

 Below is the directory structure of the homework:
 - `/notebooks`
   - `01-semantic-search.ipynb`